Food for thought

 To help explain, I brought in Nate Tomasetti, Staff Data Scientist at Mutinex.
 Nate’s job is to keep improving our Market Mix Models (MMM) so they deliver the best possible results for our clients.
 And as he put it, “Multicollinearity means some of the data looks the same — we’re not saying it has the same values all the time, but if they’re going up at the same time and down at the same time, it can cause lots of problems in the model.”

 Think of it like five people pushing a car at once.
 The car moves, but you can’t tell who’s doing the heavy lifting.
+This is exactly what happens in a multiple regression model when highly correlated independent variables are at play.
 If your media channels are always “pushing” together — spending and pausing in sync — your model can’t separate out what’s really driving results.
+A simple correlation matrix can be used to visualise these overlaps, while a high variance inflation factor can indicate when one or more predictor variables are distorting your model’s stability.

 Bayesian Priors Can Only Help so Much

 Modern MMMs use Bayesian approaches, which help by setting “priors” — essentially, guardrails for what’s plausible.
+This complements what linear regression analysis attempts to achieve with clearer attribution between variables and outcomes.
 This stops the model from making wild claims, like “TV did 0% of the work and digital did 100%.”

 But as Nate points out, priors can only do so much: “If the data is really multicollinear, then a model can’t really say which channel is doing more than the other based on the data because they’re all working at the exact same time.”